-It’s always hard to whittle down an entire year’s worth of promising films to just 10 entries – even after leaving out movies like The Shape Of Water, which have already opened in the US.
+It’s hard to whittle down an entire year’s worth of promising films to just 10 entries – even after leaving out movies (like The Shape Of Water) which have already opened in the US.
 So before we get on with the list proper, it only seems fair to give a quick shout-out to a few films that just missed the cut.

 Firstly, there’s A Wrinkle In Time, based on the popular novel of the same name and helmed by Ava DuVernay, which looks set to be a notable entry on the 2018 calendar for several reasons.
 Not only is it the brainchild of a very talented female director, it boasts a strong, diverse cast – including Oprah Winfrey, Reese Witherspoon, Mindy Kaling and Chris Pine – and stunningly distinctive visual style.
 If the first teaser trailer didn’t quite sell the film, the calibre of the cast and crew involved is more than enough to fuel anticipation for this one.

 Lastly, there’s Ralph Breaks the Internet: Wreck-It Ralph 2.
-The first Wreck-It Ralph was a pleasant surprise: a disarmingly heartfelt adventure that managed to address themes of self-acceptance and the positivity of being different, all whilst delivering inventive fun and a staggering number of video game easter eggs.
+The first Wreck-It Ralph was a pleasant surprise: a heartfelt adventure that managed to address the theme of self-acceptance while delivering inventive fun and a staggering number of video game easter eggs.
 Not much is known about the sequel, Ralph Breaks The Internet, but with many of the original cast and crew back on board – most notably, leads John C. Reilly and Sarah Silverman – another enjoyable outing seems assured.